 Necessity #4: A Gracious Tone

 Your resignation letter is not the time to air grudges, take passive-aggressive shots, or otherwise be unpleasant.
 Regardless of how you feel about your (soon to be former) job or your boss, this letter should be an exercise in professionalism and graciousness.
-A good and easy way to do that is to say a simple “thank you.”
-Even if you hated your job, you got something from it at some point, learned something, etc. Focus on that positive bit if you need to.
+An excellent way to do that is to say a simple “thank you.”
+Even if you hated your job, you got something from it at some point.
+Focus on that positive bit if you need to.

 On the flip side, if you loved your job, your coworkers, your boss, the cappuccino machine, everything about the place, don’t write page upon page waxing rhapsodic about all that you’re giving up by leaving.
 A brief, heartfelt compliment to the company, or a thank you, is fine.